What is payroll software in India?

 Types of Payroll Software in India

-Here are the main types of payroll software commonly used in India:
+Here are some of the main kinds of payroll software that companies in India usually go for.

 1. Cloud-Based Payroll Software